History

 - New Dolby 5.1 surround sound system (2013)

 The Park Theatre was placed on the National Register of Historic Places in 1984.
-We gratefully welcome any and all donations to help preserve the on-going operation and restoration of this unique historic site.
+In order to continue operations Whimsadoodle as a Non-Profit organization we gratefully welcome any and all donations to help preserve the on-going operation and restoration of this unique historic site.

 We invite you to come visit us and enjoy a movie or a live performance, perhaps with a sandwich and a beer, at this remarkable vintage theatre!